fgiovannetti/lift/docs/input.rst

 Full example
 ------------

-You can dowload a TEI XML pseudo-edition featuring all the examples presented above from |this link|.
+You can download a TEI XML pseudo-edition featuring all of the examples presented above from |this link|.

 ..
 All links